jarvisteach/appJar/mkdocs/rwbatools/docs/Bars.md

 ####Change Statuses
 * `.setStatus(text, field=0)`

-    This updates the contents of the status bar.
-Again, if a header was set when adding the status bar, that will be prepended to the message.
+    This updates the contents of the statusbar.
+Again, if a header was set when adding the statusbar, that will be prepended to the message.
     If multiple fields were created, a position can be supplied to populate.

 * `.clearStatus(field=0)`

-    Clear anything displayed in the status bar, along with any header that might be set.
+    Clear anything displayed in the statusbar, along with any header that might be set.

 * `.setStatusWidth(width, field=0)`